paulfryer/ibkr/docs/WORKFLOW-UPDATES.md

 - ✅ Single workflow publishes all three SDK layers
 - ✅ Clear guidance on which SDK to use
 - ✅ Backward compatible with existing NSwag/Kiota consumers
-- ✅ Clean API highlighted as recommended approach
+- ✅ IBKR SDK highlighted as recommended approach

 ## Migration Path

 Existing users can continue using NSwag/Kiota SDKs without changes.
-New users are guided toward the clean API:
+New users are guided toward the IBKR SDK:

 **Existing (still supported):**
 ```csharp